Experimental Design for Causal Effect Identification: Introduction

-In this work, we study the problem of designing the set of minimum cost interventions for identifying a specific causal effect, where intervening on each variable may have a different cost, and we are not necessarily allowed to intervene on every variable.
-Our contributions are as follows. \begin{itemize}[leftmargin=*] \item We prove that finding a minimum cost intervention set for identifying a specific causal effect is NP-hard. \item We formulate the minimum cost intervention problem in terms of a minimum hitting set problem, and propose an algorithm based on this formulation that can find the optimal solution to the minimum cost intervention problem.
-This algorithm can also be used to approximate the solution up to a logarithmic-factor\footnote{The implementations of all the algorithms proposed in this work can be found at \url{https://github.com/SinaAkbarii/min_cost_intervention/tree/main}.}. \item We propose several heuristic algorithms to solve the minimum cost intervention problem in polynomial time, and through empirical evaluations show that they achieve low-regret solutions in randomly generated causal graphs. \end{itemize}
+In this work, we study the problem of designing the set of minimum cost interventions for identifying a specific causal effect, where intervening on each variable may induce a different cost, and we are not necessarily allowed to intervene on every variable.
+Extending the findings of our ICML paper, \cite{akbari2022minimum}, we outline our contributions as follows. \begin{itemize}[leftmargin=*] \item We prove that finding a minimum-cost intervention set for identifying a specific causal effect is NP-complete.
+Further, we show that approximating the solution to this problem within a sub-logarithmic factor of the optimal solution is NP-hard. \item We formulate the minimum cost intervention problem in terms of a minimum hitting set problem, and propose an algorithm based on this formulation that can find the optimal solution to the minimum cost intervention problem.
+This algorithm can also be used to approximate the solution up to a logarithmic-factor\footnote{The implementations of all the algorithms proposed in this work can be found at \url{https://github.com/SinaAkbarii/min_cost_intervention/tree/main}.}. \item We propose several heuristic algorithms to solve the minimum cost intervention problem in polynomial time, and through empirical evaluations show that they achieve low-regret solutions in randomly generated causal graphs.
+We also provide an upper bound on the regret of these algorithms in the average case when the graph is generated due to Eros-Renyi model. \item We analyze several special cases of the minimum cost intervention problem that can be solved in polynomial time, and provide efficient algorithms for these cases. \end{itemize}